finos/common-domain-model/docs/product-model.md

 security do not have to be stored in a transaction lifecycle model, but can be referenced with public identifiers.

-An Index product is an exception because it\'s not directly tradable, but is included here because it can be referenced as an underlier for a tradable product and can be identified by a public identifier.
+An Index product is an exception because it's not directly tradable, but is included here because it can be referenced as an underlier for a tradable product and can be identified by a public identifier.